dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2762: Creative professionals enhance cultural and social depth.
+### T2762: Society would lack creativity and emotional depth without writers and artists.

 |Support|
 |---|